retro2408/PEAD-Trading-Dashboard/README.md

 ## Quick Start

 This is a static HTML/CSS/JavaScript frontend - no build steps required!
-Just open the `index.html` file in your browser.
+Just open the `index.html` file in your browser or download the LiveServer extension on VSCode and click "Go Live" on the bottom right hand corner to see our dashboard.

 ```bash
 # Windows (CMD)